bob1de/hass-apps/docs/apps/heaty/temperature-expressions.rst

 There is an object available under the name ``app`` which represents the ``appdaemon.plugins.hass.hassapi.Hass`` object of Heaty.
 You could, for instance, retrieve values of input sliders via the normal AppDaemon API.

-Beside the return types like ``Add``, ``Break``, ``Ignore`` etc. the following global variables are available inside temperature
+Beside the return types like ``Add``, ``Break``, ``Ignore`` etc. the following globals are available for use in temperature expressions:
-expressions:

-* ``app``: the ``appdaemon.plugins.hass.hassapi.Hass`` object
+* ``app``: the ``appdaemon.plugins.hass.hassapi.Hass`` object of Heaty
 * ``room_name``: the name of the room the expression is evaluated for as configured in Heaty's configuration (not the friendly name)
-* ``schedule_snippets``: a dictionary containing all configured schedule snippets, indexed by their name
+* ``schedule_snippets``: a dictionary containing all configured schedule snippets, indexed by their name for use with ``IncludeSchedule()``
 * ``now``: a ``datetime.datetime`` object containing the current date and time
 * ``date``: a shortcut for ``now.date()``